All the easy braided hairstyle ideas you’ll need to get through the season. Bonus: We’ve got you covered with some mini tutorials!

 As a gift to you, fellow entry-levelers, we present this compendium, which shortlists all the easy braided styles you need to weather you through the coming season.
 It’s important to keep in mind that even the simplest braided styles take some time to master and that now is the perfect time to start practicing.
 Usher in the warmer months with expertly braided strands and embrace the feeling of a fresh start.

-Easy Braided Hairstyles for this Season
+10 Easy Braided Hairstyles to Embrace for the Year

 1. Regular Three-Strand Braid